Carl Medjani: Loan spells

 In July 2013, Medjani was sent out on loan to Olympiacos from Monaco until 1 January 2014, with the option of a permanent move.
 After six months with few appearances at Olympiacos, he returned to his parent club.

 Upon his return to France, Monaco then loaned him out to Valenciennes till the end of 2013–14 season.

 Following his loan spell at Valenciennes, his time at Monaco came to an end despite having two years of his contract left.

 Trabzonspor

-After leaving Monaco, Medjani was linked with a move to Trabzonspor and Cagliari Calcio before joining Trabzonspor on a three-year contract.
+After leaving Monaco, Medjani was linked with a move to Trabzonspor and Cagliari, before joining Trabzonspor on a three-year contract.
 He scored his first goal for the club in the play-off round of the Europa League as Trabzonspor beat Rostov 2–0 in the first leg.

 Levante and Leganés

-On 30 January 2016, La Liga side Levante UD have signed Medjani until the end of the season, with an option to extend the contract for another season.
-On 25 July, after suffering relegation, he signed a one-year contract with CD Leganés also in the main category.
+On 30 January 2016, La Liga side Levante have signed Medjani until the end of the season, with an option to extend the contract for another season.
+On 25 July, after suffering relegation, he signed a one-year contract with Leganés, also in the main category.

 On 9 January 2017, Medjani rescinded with Lega and signed with Trabzonspor again.